CivicActions/guidebook/docs/060-engineering/tech-lead.md

 ### Are TLs always backend engineers at heart?
 What about Frontend and DevSecOps engineers?

-The TL role is one type of growth path to consider.
-Any engineer is welcome to work towards the TL role.
+The TL project role is one type of growth path to consider.
+Any engineer is welcome to work towards the TL project role.
 An engineer who is interested in TL should identify if they can take on the responsibilities or have gaps and work towards closing those gaps.

 ### Should the ability to perform these responsibilities not be expected of any engineer who has attained "some" level of experience on projects?

 Yes.
-Ultimately this role (an individual or multiple team members) is given the ownership of those expectations in formal documentation.
+Ultimately this project role (an individual or multiple team members) is given the ownership of those expectations in formal documentation.

 ## Important Links for TLs